Williamson911/Exquisite-corpse/README.md

 The most logical thing that comes up to his mind is to come back home and try sailing another day.
 </br>
 So he gets back home, eat a good meal and goes to bed.

+In his dreams, he imagines himself to be the king of pirates, admired by his own and feared by others.

+When he woke up, he was very sad to realize that nothing was true.

+He was just a little boy.